chmitch/AIAdjacent/Student/02-Dataflows.md

 ## Success criteria
-1. A data flow built on AdventureWorksDW that includes the business entities in the requirements, in particular both Product and Customer should be flattened.
+1. A data flow built on AdventureWorksDW that includes the business entities in the requirements
-1. A configured refresh schedule for the data flow.
+1. A configured refresh schedule for the data flow
-1. A Power BI model which includes all business entities.
+1. A Power BI model which includes all business entities
-1. A report that helps illustrate sales by product and sales by geography that can be filtered / sliced by year.
+1. A report that helps illustrate sales by product and sales by geography that can be filtered / sliced by year

 ## Basic Hackflow
-1. Login to www.powerbi.com and create a new worksapce.
+1. Login to www.powerbi.com and create a new workspace
 1. In your workspace create a new "Dataflow"
 1. Enter connection details for the database you restored in Challenge 1
-1. Select the Products and Customers views, and the FactInternetSales and DimDate tables.
+1. Select the Products and Customers views, and the FactInternetSales and DimDate tables
-1. Save and refresh the dataflow.
+1. Save and refresh the dataflow
-1. Launch Power BI Desktop and start the "Get Data" process.
+1. Launch Power BI Desktop and start the "Get Data" process
-1. Naviagite to the Power BI Dataflows data source.
+1. Naviagite to the Power BI Dataflows data source
-1. Select the objects created in step one.
+1. Select the objects created in step one
-1. Build reports with the loaded data.
+1. Build reports with the loaded data

 ## Hints